kevin1zc/Spring2025_TrojanMap/README.md

-# EE538 Final Project - Fall 2024 - TrojanMap
+# EE538 Final Project - Spring 2025 - TrojanMap

 The project is **optional**: you can select one of the following options: